cruzang000/chat-bot/timeLog.md

         * got tests to pass and succesfull insert of entities and associated entities

 * week 8:
     * 10 hours
-    * got landing page working, users are able to search with a zipcode and get locatoins from yelp api now
+        * got landing page working, users are able to search with a zipcode and get locations from yelp api now

+* week 9:
+    * 15 hours
+        * implemented user sign up